JetBrains/intellij-sdk-docs/messaging_infrastructure.md

 2.  _message1_ is queued for both subscribers;
 3.  _message1_ delivery starts;
 4.  _subscriber1_ receives _message1_;
-5.  _subscriber1_ issues document modification request at particular range (e.g. _'document.delete(startOffset, endOffset)'_);
+5.  _subscriber1_ issues document modification request at particular range (e.g. _document.delete(startOffset, endOffset)_);
-6.  _'before change'_ notification is sent to the document listeners;
+6.  _before change_ notification is sent to the document listeners;
-7.  _message2_ is sent by one of the standard document listeners to another topic within the same message bus during _'before change'_ processing;
+7.  _message2_ is sent by one of the standard document listeners to another topic within the same message bus during _before change_ processing;
 8.  the bus tries to deliver all pending messages before queuing _message2_;
 9.  _subscriber2_ receives _message1_ and also modifies a document;
-10.  the call stack is unwinded and _'actual change'_ phase of document modification operation requested by _subscriber1_ begins;
+10.  the call stack is unwinded and _actual change_ phase of document modification operation requested by _subscriber1_ begins;

 **The problem**  is that document range used by _subscriber1_ for initial modification request is invalid if _subscriber2_ has changed document's range before it.